2024 Season

 Erika Ribeiro, piano, Francesca Anderegg, violin, Gabriel Campos Zamora, clarinet, Sarah Lewis, cello

-Featured Guest Artists Mike Block and Sandeep Das of the Silk Road Ensemble
+Mike Block and Sandeep Das

 1-3 PM: Improvisation Workshop with Mike Block